kevingroeger/TS3AudioBot-Client/README.md

  - When a new song starts, the app doesn't load the song information by itself if the reload button isn't pressed manually.
  - Some information isn't getting loaded correctly, eg. PlayCount in history and toplist.
  - The app sometimes shows a song that isn't playing anymore for a short time.

+ I'm currently updating the application to use [Redux Toolkit](https://redux-toolkit.js.org/).
+This will probably solve a lot of problems that I'm currently having.

 ## Customizing the app